Few artworks capture loneliness and existential melancholy quite as tenderly as Odilon Redon’s The Crying Spider.

 First created around 1881, this charcoal drawing is one of Redon’s haunting noirs, a series of black-and-white works that explore the murky intersection of dream and reality.

-To understand The Crying Spider, it helps to first understand the Symbolist art movement.
+To understand The Crying Spider fully, it helps to understand the Symbolist art movement Redon was part of.
 Emerging in the late 19th century, Symbolism rejected realism and naturalism, favouring inner emotions, dreams, myths, and psychological states.
-Artists like Redon weren’t interested in painting what they could see, they wanted to make visible what is invisible.
+Artists like Redon weren’t interested in painting what they could see.
+They wanted to make visible what is invisible.

-He was deliberately moving away from traditional academic painting to something more internal, poetic, and psychological.
+He was deliberately moving away from traditional academic painting toward something more internal, poetic, and psychological.
+And the faces we encounter in our dreams, distorted, hybrid, emotionally raw, are precisely what Redon spent his career putting onto paper.

-The crying spider is seen as a projection of suppressed human emotion or the subconscious.
-When we look deeply at the significance of the spider personified in our subconscious, a mirror of our hidden anxieties, tangled emotions, and unspoken desires.
-The truth may be that this was a real manifestation of Redon’s life.
+The Crying Spider is widely seen as a projection of suppressed human emotion and the subconscious.
+When we look deeply at the significance of a spider personified, we see a mirror of our hidden anxieties, tangled emotions, and unspoken desires.
+Given what we know about Redon’s solitary childhood and his years of quiet isolation, it’s hard not to read this image as something genuinely personal.
+A real manifestation of an inner emotional world he had been carrying for a long time.

 Another thing we can explore is how the spider’s body with a human head (possibly a child’s) invites sympathy and a quiet sense of connection with the creature’s sorrow.